 Children’s books represent non-human characters as males

-The analysis also highlighted that only 40% of the gendered characters were human.
+The analysis also highlighted that only forty percent of the gendered characters were human.
 The rest were non-human characters (animals, plants, food, etc.).
-A non-human character was 73% more likely to be male than female.
+A non-human character was seventy-three percent more likely to be male than female.

 In accordance with human male characters, the books featured male-gendered non-human as powerful, wild, and dangerous; and represented as animals such as dragons, bears, and tigers.
 Contrastingly, the books presented female-gendered non-human characters as smaller and more vulnerable creatures such as birds, cats, and insects.